 Once the contractor registers with us, we take care of all work-related permits and registration formalities.
 He or she sends us completed time sheets and any approved expenses.
 We invoice the end client.
 When the invoice is settled, we deduct all contributions due to the Spanish authorities and transfer the remaining salary into the contractor’s bank of choice.

 Finally, at the end of the financial year, we prepare the year-end accounts and, at the end of the assignment, we de-register the contractor.

 We appreciate each situation and business is different.
 That is why BRADFORD JACOBS offers a consultative and bespoke solution to every client.
 Personalised job specifications, job offers and benefits packages are all agreed with you during the set-up process.
 We know one size does not fit all and rest assured we can accommodate all bespoke requirements.

 Sounds good?
-Then do contact us to arrange an initial Professional Employment Outsourcing consultation with our team.
+Then do contact us to arrange an initial Professional Employer Organisation consultation with our team.